GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ### Finding the right parameters for ARIMA
-Finding the right number of lags p for the AR model, number of differentiations d, and number of lags q for the MA model requires some iteration.
-You now already everything you need to e.g. iterate over a bunch of values for each parameter and select the appropriate combination by minimizing e.g. cross-validation errors.
+Finding the right number of lags p for the AR model, number of differentiations d, and number of lags q for the MA model requires several iterations.
+You now already know everything you need to e.g. iterate over a bunch of values for each parameter and select the appropriate combination by minimizing e.g. cross-validation errors.
 An alternative approach could be the ``forecast::auto.arima`` function.
-It will iterate over the parameters (see defaults of the function) and apply some statistical tests for stationarity etc. It will also inlcude seasonal components in the ARIMA (wich is basically the same as a time lag but with respect to the seasonal difference, e.g. a seasonal component [12] with a lag of 1 skips 12 month, one for [4] skips a quater of a year).
+It will iterate over the parameters (see defaults of the function) and apply some statistical tests for e.g. stationarity.
+It will also include seasonal components in the ARIMA model (which is basically the same as a time lag but with respect to the seasonal difference, e.g. a seasonal component [12] with a lag of 1 skips 12 months, one for [4] would skip a quarter of a year).

 ### Finding the right parameters for ARIMA with the auto.arima function
-The forecast package generally works on time series data of class ts which is easy to generate if you actually have a complete (i.e. gap-free) time series.
-The time series is defined by the values, the starting point in time (e.g. year and month), the end point in time, the frequency of obsrevations per main time unit and the time step deltat.
+The forecast package generally works on time series data of class ``ts``, which is easy to generate if you actually have a complete (i.e. gap-free) time series.
+The time series is defined by the values, the starting point in time (e.g. year and month), the end point in time, the frequency of observations per main time unit and the time step delta t.
 For monthly data starting in July 2006 and ending in December 2015, the creation of a time series will look like this:

 ```r
 tam_ts <- ts(tam$Ta, start = c(2006, 7), end = c(2015, 12),